 Relevant Degree Programs

 Prof Alfred Hermida is an award-winning online news pioneer, digital media scholar, and journalism educator.
-An associate professor at the Graduate School of Journalism, University of British Columbia, his research explores the intersection of journalism, communication technologies and the networked society.
+Director and associate professor at the School of Journalism, Writing, and Media, University of British Columbia, his research explores the intersection of journalism, communication technologies and the networked society.
 He is author of the award-winning book, Tell Everyone: Why We Share and Why It Matters (DoubleDay Canada, 2014) and co-author of Participatory Journalism: Guarding Open Gates at Online Newspapers (Wiley-Blackwell, 2011), and his work has been published in Journalism Studies, Digital Journalism, Journalism Practice and the Journal of Broadcasting and Electronic Media.

 Graduate Student Supervision